-Corpus Christi La Orotava is always unique and full of surprises.
+Corpus Christi with its Infraoctava of La Orotava is always unique and full of surprises.
 Therefor, it's exciting for locals and visitors alike.
+But what makes this event 66 days after Easter Sunday so famous?

-It always takes place on a Thursday 66 days after Easter Sunday.
-This timing isn't universal by Christian custom, as there may be a difference of six days, even in Tenerife.
+This timing, by the way, isn't universal by Christian custom, as there may be a difference of six days, even in Tenerife.

 There is always only one.
 It's big and up to now it has always been the best in the world.